Welcome to the Parent and Carer guide to NRICH

 Can your youngster become a champion Nim-7 player?
 It can be a stimulating challenge to try and find a winning strategy for a game and see if you can become a champion.

-If you are looking for resources under a particular topic then try our collections of tasks
+If you are looking for resources under a particular topic then try our collections of tasks, or take a look at the curriculum mapping documents.

 Exceptionally Mathematically Able